The Best Bank Accounts in Germany

 Typically, you will need your passport or national ID, proof of address (e.g., a rental contract), a certificate of enrollment if you are a student, and a tax identification number.
 Some banks may also require a SCHUFA credit check.

-Are there any banks in germany that offer free bank accounts?
+Are there any banks in Germany that offer free bank accounts?

 Yes, some banks offer free accounts, particularly if you meet certain conditions such as regular monthly deposits or using the account as your primary banking option.
 These accounts often come with basic features and no monthly maintenance fees.